Causal Learning via Manifold Regularization: Empirical Results

 \subsection{General Problem Set-Up}

-The basic idea in all three problems was the same: given data on a set of variables, for each (ordered) pair $(i,j)$ of variables we sought to determine whether or not $i$ has a causal effect on $j$.
-In the case of datasets {\bf D1} and {\bf D2} the results were directly assessed against the outcome of experiments involving explicit interventions.
-The availability of a large number of interventions in {\bf D1} allowed a wider range of experiments, whereas {\bf D2} is a much smaller dataset (but from human cells), allowing only a relatively limited assessment.
-In the case of {\bf D3}, where direct interventional data (i.e. interventions on the same biological material that give rise to the training data) were not available but the relevant biological mechanisms are relatively well-understood, we compared results to a reference causal graph derived from the biochemical literature (the literature itself is in effect an encoding of extensive interventional experiments combined with biochemical knowledge).
+The basic idea in all three problems was as follows: given data on a set of variables, for each (ordered) pair $(i,j)$ of variables we sought to determine whether or not $i$ has a causal effect on $j$.
+In the case of data sets {\bf D1} and {\bf D2} the results were assessed against the outcome of experiments involving explicit interventions.
+As discussed above, such experiments reveal ancestral relationships (that need not be direct) and the goal in these examples was to learn such relationships.
+The availability of a large number of interventions in {\bf D1} allowed a wider range of experiments, whereas {\bf D2} is a smaller data set (but from human cells), allowing only a relatively limited assessment.
+In the case of {\bf D3}, where interventional data (i.e. interventions on the same biological material that give rise to the training data) were not available but the relevant biological mechanisms are relatively well understood, we compared results to a reference mechanistic graph derived from the domain literature.
+The literature itself is in effect an encoding of extensive interventional experiments combined with biochemical and biophysical knowledge.
+This gives information on direct edges and here the edges learned are intended to represent direct causes (relative to the set of observed variables).
 Within the semi-supervised set-up, a subset of pairs were labelled at the outset and the remaining pairs were unlabelled.
-All empirical results below are for unlabelled pairs, i.e. in all cases the prediction of a causal effect or otherwise was unseen in the sense that the relevant interventional data on the pair of interest (or relevant entry in the reference causal graph) was not available to the estimator.
+All empirical results below are for unlabelled pairs; that is, in all cases assessment is carried out with respect to causal (and non-causal) relationships that were not used to train the models.

-Note that where interventional data were available ({\bf D1} and {\bf D2}), although the data allow us to read off causal effects, any such effects may be indirect: if variable $j$ changes under intervention on variable $i$ we can conclude that $i$ has a causal effect on $j$.
-However the effect might be mediated by other variables that may or may not be measured.
-For {\bf D3}, the reference causal graph encodes causal effects that may be indirect, but are at least direct relative to the set of measured variables: an edge from variable $i$ to variable $j$ in the reference causal graph indicates that $i$ has a causal effect on $j$, and this effect is \emph{not} mediated by other measured variables, but may be mediated by unmeasured variables.